1878–79 Scottish Cup

 The 1878–79 Scottish Cup – officially the Scottish Football Association Challenge Cup – was the sixth season of Scotland's most prestigious football knockout competition.
 Defending champions Vale of Leven met Rangers in the final but, after a 1–1 draw in the original match on 19 April 1879, the replay was scratched and Vale of Leven were awarded the cup.
 Rangers objected to a goal being disallowed in the original match and refused to play the replay.

-This was the second consecutive season that more than 100 teams entered the competition with a record 125 clubs competing after Pollokshaws Athletic withdrew before the competition began.
+This was the second consecutive season that more than 100 teams entered the competition with a record 126 clubs competing.

 Format

 As with the previous competitions, the sixth edition of the Scottish Cup took on the format of a traditional knockout tournament.
 For the earlier rounds, the names of competing teams were placed into lots according to their districts and drawn into pairs.
 The home team for each tie was determined by the toss of a coin unless it was mutually agreed or only one of the two clubs drawn against one another had a private ground.
 In the event of a draw, the team who lost the toss would have the choice of ground for the replay.
 A similar procedure was used for subsequent rounds however, any club which had received a bye in the previous round would first be drawn against one of the winners of the previous round.
 The names of winning teams were placed into one lot for later rounds.
 The choice of venue for the final matches was reserved to the Scottish Football Association.